-Cargojet was incorporated under the Business Corporations Act (Ontario) (the "OBCA") on April 7, 2010 and is the successor to Cargojet Income Fund (the "Fund"), following the completion of the conversion of the Fund from an income trust to a public corporation by way of a court-approved statutory plan of arrangement (the

-"Arrangement") under Section 182 of the OBCA completed on January 1, 2011.
+Cargojet Inc. was incorporated under the Business Corporations Act (Ontario) (the "OBCA") on April 7, 2010 and is the successor to Cargojet Income Fund (the "Fund"), following the completion of the conversion of the Fund from an income trust to a public corporation by way of a court-approved statutory plan of arrangement (the "Arrangement") under Section 182 of the OBCA completed on January 1, 2011.
 The Arrangement was approved by the Fund's Unitholders at the special Unitholders meeting held on May 18, 2010.
 The head and registered office address of the Company is 350 Britannia Road East, Units 5 and 6 Mississauga, Ontario L4Z 1X9.
+The following chart illustrates the corporate structure of the Company (including jurisdiction of establishment or incorporation of the various entities and percentage ownership of voting securities) as at March 7, 2015.